Pharmacodynamic Biomarkers for Biosimilar Development and ApprovalRegister

 US Food and Drug Administration.
 FDA guidance: clinical pharmacology data to support a demonstration of biosimilarity to a reference product (2016).
 Accessed June 25, 2021.

-Funding for this workshop was made possible in part by a cooperative agreement from the U.S. Food and Drug Administration Center for Drug Evaluation and Research.
-The views expressed in written workshop materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services nor does mention of trade names, commercial practices, or organizations imply endorsements by the U.S. Government.
+Funding for this event was made possible, in part, by the Food and Drug Administration through grant U01FD006807.
+Views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does any mention of trade names, commercial practices, or organization imply endorsement by the United States Government.